hiimdoublej/hiimdoublej.github.io/content/posts/how-i-learned-to-code.md

    ![BESTA CD-952](/translator.png)

    I'm very surprised that the company (BESTA) is still alive and selling [these](https://www.besta.com.tw/zh-tw/Product/digital_learn/ProductList/ElectronicDictionary), I guess smartphones and internet didn't overtake their market completely.
-I can't remember the exact machine I had, but I do believe that it's one of my parents' best investment considering how much stuff it helped me accomplished.
+I can't remember the exact machine I had, but I do believe that it's one of my parents' best investment considering how much stuff it helped me accomplished. ([Picture courtesy of BESTA](https://www.besta.com.tw/zh-tw/Product/digital_learn/ProductContent/CD-952/1))
    {{< link-note-ref 2 >}}

 3. {{< note 3 >}}Line stolen from Charles Boyle and Rosa Diaz in Brooklyn 99.
 It's a great show and I love it.